cliss/camel/README.md

 You can also run Camel easily on a VPS like [Linode][linode] or [DigitalOcean][dg] with your favorite Linux distro and Nginx.
 All we need for that is a server instance running and secured.
-If you don't know anything about Linux and servers but want to learn how to operate them you can simply check out their great documentation which will get your VPS up and runnig in ~30 minutes.
+If you don't know anything about Linux and servers but want to learn how to operate them you can simply check out their great documentation ([linode](https://www.linode.com/docs/getting-started) or [digitalocean](https://www.digitalocean.com/help/technical/setup/) which will get your VPS up and runnig in ~30 minutes.

 Since Camel is written in NodeJS we obviously need NodeJS.